Polls put Scottish unionists a nose ahead as vote approaches

 UKIP's Nigel Farage, who will hold a pro-union rally in Glasgow, said Cameron had made a particularly grave error in negotiations on the vote by refusing to allow a third option offering greater devolution, known as Devo-max.

-"Devo-max wasn't put on the ballot paper, and with that misjudgment you know Mr Cameron has risked the future of the union," said Farage.
+"Devo-max wasn't put on the ballot paper, and with that misjudgement you know Mr Cameron has risked the future of the union," said Farage.

 The pro-independence camp says it is time for Scots to rule their own country and build a fairer society without being told what to do by a political elite in London whom they accuse of mismanaging Scotland's wealth.